Table of Contents

 sorting and comparison were based on the collation of the

 server character set.)
-For the CHAR
+For the CHAR,

-, and SET
+ENUM, and SET data

 types, you can declare a column with a binary collation or

-attribute to cause sorting and
+the BINARY attribute to cause sorting and

 comparison to use the underlying character code values